-To illustrate the potential pitfalls of pairs cluster bootstrapping for standard errors with few clusters, discussed in Section VIC, we examine a modification with six randomly selected states broken into treated (AZ, LA, MD) and control (DE, PA, UT).
-For these states, we estimate a model similar to that in Table 1.
+Finally, to illustrate the potential pitfalls of pairs cluster bootstrapping for standard errors when there are few clusters, discussed in Section VIC, we examine a modification with only six states broken into treated (AZ, LA, MD) and control (DE, PA, UT).
+For these six states, we estimate a model similar to that in Table 1.
 Then $\hat{\beta} = 0.0373$ with default se = 0.0128.
-We then perform 1000 replications, resampling the six states with replacement, and perform a pairs cluster bootstrap in each replication.
-The bootstrap se = 0.0622 is not too different from the cluster-robust se = 0.0577.
-But several problems arise.
-First, 38 replications cannot be estimated, presumably due to no variation in treatment in the bootstrap samples.
-Second, a kernel density estimate of the bootstrapped $\hat{\beta}s$ reveals that their distribution is very multi-modal and has limited density near the middle of the distribution.
-And there are many outliers as the 5th percentile of bootstrap replicates is -0.1010, and the 95th percentile is 0.1032.
-These numbers are much more than would be expected based on the CRVE.
-Considering these results, we would not feel comfortable using the pairs cluster bootstrap in this dataset with these few clusters.
+We then perform a pairs cluster bootstrap with 999 replications.
+The bootstrap se = 0.0622 is similar to the cluster-robust se = 0.0577.
+However, several problems arise.
+First, 28 replications cannot be estimated, presumably due to no variation in treatment in the bootstrap samples.
+Second, a kernel density estimate of the bootstrapped $\hat{\beta}s$ reveals that their distribution is very multimodal and has limited density near the middle of the distribution.
+Considering these results, we would not feel comfortable using the pairs cluster bootstrap in this data set with these few clusters.
+Better to base inference on a wild cluster bootstrap.